Skijoring Is Basically Dog Sledding, Minus the Sled

-You might be familiar with some obscure winter sports, having tuned into enough Winter Olympics to retain a few sound bites about curling or skeleton racing.
+You might be familiar with less-beloved winter sports, having tuned into enough Winter Olympics to retain a few sound bites about curling or skeleton racing.
 Maybe you're even an aficionado of the obscure art of ski ballet.
 But that doesn’t mean you’re familiar with skijoring, which begs the question: Do you really love your dog?

 Skijoring comes from the Norwegian skikjøring, or “ski driving.”
-Basically, you’re standing on cross-country skis, holding a rope, the other end of which is attached to -- wait for it -- a dog, a couple of dogs, or a horse if you're particularly hardcore.
+Basically, you’re standing on cross-country skis, holding a rope, the other end of which is attached to a dog, a couple of dogs, or a horse if you're particularly hardcore.
 According to Nancy Knutson, director of marketing and communications for the American Birkebeiner Ski Foundation, skijoring has been around for centuries, going back to a time when animals and skis were both commonly used for basic transportation.

 In less traditional interpretations, you can even use a car.
 (So basically, that time I careened around on a sled towed by my best friend’s car was not just stupid, but ahead of its time.)